-If you are unsure if you are an employee or self-employed there is a YouTube video which can help you decided – this is useful for Employers too.
+If you are unsure if you are an employee or self-employed there is a YouTube video which can help you decided – this is useful for employers too: Am I employed or self-employed?

 If you are Self-Employed